 - Confirmation bias – This is the tendency to seek out information that confirms an existing belief or investment thesis.
 Asking Google “how high will the stock market go”, rather than “what is the average return of the stock market”, will yield very different results.
 The first question will flood your feed with optimistic articles and blog posts, whereas the second will likely provide a set of data that includes both good and bad years and set the stage for a more rational and objective analysis.

 - Illusion of control – You may be prone to believe you’re in more control of market outcomes than you actually are.
 Stressful situations can heighten this bias, such as investing in volatile markets.
 The result can encourage you to trade more often than necessary (reducing net returns) or taking large positions within a small amount of investments (lack of diversification, over concentration).

-By working with an advisor you trust, you may be better prepared to react calmly and unemotionally in times of market changes.
+By working with an financial planner you trust, you may be better prepared to react calmly and unemotionally in times of market changes.
 If you do tend to take an emotional approach to your investment decisions, you may find that an extra set of eyes on your portfolio to be worth it.
-This can be done, for example, by connecting with a fee-only hourly advisor that simply provides unbiased and objective feedback on your portfolio.
+This can be done, for example, by connecting with a fee-only hourly planner that simply provides unbiased and objective feedback on your portfolio.